poezio/poezio/doc/source/dev/overview.rst

     /command "arg1 with spaces" arg2

-However, when creating a command, you wil deal with _one_ str, no matter what.
+However, when creating a command, you will deal with _one_ str, no matter what.
 There are utilities to deal with it (common.shell_split), but it is not always necessary.
-Commands are registered in the **commands** dictionnary of a tab structured as key (command name) -> tuple(command function, help string, completion).
+Commands are registered in the **commands** dictionary of a tab structured as key (command name) -> tuple(command function, help string, completion).

 Completions are a bit tricky, but it’s easy once you get used to it: